6 Creative Video Ideas for YouTube

 3. Experiences for the adventurous

 People love hearing stories about their friends’ adventures, including all the photos and videos they took along the way.
 You can be that friend for the entire internet!
 Bring your camera and document any new and exciting experiences you may.
-Whether you’re traveling to another city, state, or country, it is interesting because it is your perspective.
-You can show your viewers the best spots to visit, travel tips, food recommendations, funny anecdotes—and no matter what you record, you’ll have video memories to look back on once you get home.
+It is interesting whether you’re traveling to another city, state, or country because it is your perspective.
+You can show your viewers the best spots to visit, travel tips, food recommendations, and funny anecdotes.
+Plus, no matter what you record, you’ll have video memories to look back on once you get home.

-If you don’t want to be distracted on your vacation, you can film other interesting life experiences instead such as a music festival, a big move, an engagement, or wedding planning.
+Suppose you don’t want to be distracted on your vacation.
+In that case, you can film other interesting life experiences instead, such as a music festival, a big move, an engagement, or wedding planning.
 As long as it’s something you can look back on fondly, chances are someone else will enjoy watching it too.

 4. Challenge yourself